A short film by

 Born and raised in Marysville, Washington, Justin grew up playing Baseball, but ultimately moved to Los Angeles to pursue his passion for storytelling and the film industry.
 You might have seen him in TV commercials for major brands such as Samsung, Wells Fargo, Mitsubishi, and Intel, to name a few, and in films such as Connect, Drive By, Party Foul, 5 Ways to Split Apart the Day, the video installation “Pollution”, and most recently on “Betrayed” (ID Network).

-a former journalist and U.C.
+A former journalist and U.C.
 Berkeley graduate turned actor, writer, producer.
 Most recently he wrote, created, and plays the lead in the original comedic web-series: “Guber: Rideshare Stories” and “Goober: Higher Expectations”.
-Additional credits include: “Guarded Angel” and “How to Breathe Underwater” a music video for Chistopher Cerrone, a Pulitzer prize finalist in music.
-Jay has studied acting with Jocelyn Jones (formerly at the Beverly Hills playhouse) for three years.
+Additional credits include: “Guarded Angel” and “How to Breathe Underwater” – a music video for Pulitzer prize finalist in music – Christopher Cerrone.
+Jay has studied acting with Jocelyn Jones (formerly at the Beverly Hills Playhouse) for three years.

 Composer – Original score